HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/box.md

 - Boxes are a compact and decent source of loot.
 - If you're trying to find a gun, opt to break Regular Crates first, since they are more likely to drop guns.

-# Trivia

-- The Box was designed by jchen.

 # History

 - [v0.9.0](https://github.com/HasangerGames/suroi/releases/tag/v0.9.0)